Canada Drug Abuse

 The Canadian Centre on Substance Abuse estimates that the cost of illicit drug abuse runs $22.8 billion per year, or $725 for every Canadian.
 Alcohol abuse and alcoholism accounts for $14.6 billion of this cost and illicit drugs account for the remaining $8.2 billion.

-The value of drugs seized in 2007 had a street value of more than $2.6 billion, and that's just what was found.
+The value of drugs seized in 2007 had a street value of more than $2.6 billion.
 The illicit drug trade drains the pockets of Canadians and the economy of many more billions than that.

 Of course, the most tragic effect is the damage done to the lives of those who abuse drugs or alcohol and become dependent or addicted.
-In 2008.
-More than 1.7 million Canadians stated that they were drinking enough alcohol to harm themselves.
+In 2008, more than 1.7 million Canadians stated they were drinking enough alcohol to harm themselves.
 More than 400,000 used cocaine or crack cocaine.
-And more than 700,000 people stated that they were experiencing harm due to their drug use.
+And more than 700,000 people stated they were experiencing harm due to their drug use.

-It is so often the young who suffer from drug or alcohol abuse.
-In this 2008 survey, the average age of first use of alcohol was 15.6 years of age.
+It is the young who suffer most from drug or alcohol abuse.
+In a 2008 survey, the average age of first use of alcohol was 15.6 years of age.
 Additionally, five times as many drinkers 15 to 24 years of age stated that they experienced bouts of heavy drinking compared to the number reported by adults 25 and older.

 Younger Canadians are also much heavier users of marijuana than those who are over 25.
 The prevalence of use in youth 15 to 24 was 33 percent, compared to 7 percent by the over-25 group.
 The average age that people began using marijuana was 15.5 years.

-What the figures don't describe is the pain of addiction.
-The loss that occurs when obtaining the next dose of a drug is more important than taking care of one's children, working at a good job or caring for a business.
-Homes, families, jobs, businesses, cars, self-esteem – these are all lost when a person gets trapped in addiction.
+What the figures don’t describe is the pain of addiction.
+The loss that occurs when obtaining the next dose of a drug is more important than taking care of oneself, one’s loved ones, home or work.
+Everything, including self-esteem, are lost when a person gets trapped in addiction.